 After two months fine lines around my eyes were less noticeable and my skin felt firmer to the touch as I applied creams.
 And I apply LOTS of creams.
 I have also noticed good tightening effects on the skin laxity I am developing on my lower face.
 This is actually known as jowling but that, for me, is a technical phrase too far.

 Overall my skin looks fresher and clearer and the fine veins on my cheeks are less noticeable as my collagen improves.
 I will most certainly be continuing to use this device and look forward to even more improvement.

 Here are some before and after photo results.

 Newa retails at £349, which I believe is an exceptional price for such an innovative and effective home-use device.

-The gel used with the machine is £35 per tube and the one which comes with the machine will last approximately one month.
+The gel used with the machine is £35 per tube.
+The one which comes with the machine will last approximately one month.
 Usage after that will be one per two months, so ongoing cost is only about £15 a month.
 Visit the Newa website to find out more.

-I have a longstanding relationship with the manufacturers of this machine as they also supply many products which I offered for sale in my clinic.
-I still use their products, which I buy, as I believe that they are some of the best on the market.
-I receive no income from the sale of these machines and wrote this article purely for educational purposes in a world where it is easy to be swamped by misinformation.
+*I have a longstanding relationship with the manufacturers of this machine.
+They also supply many products which I offered for sale in my clinic.
+I still buy their products as I believe that they are some of the best on the market.
+I receive no income from the sale of these machines.
+This article purely for educational purposes in a world where it is easy to be swamped by misinformation.